How to Recover from a Miscarriage

 Grieving a pregnancy loss is normal, it is something to be supported, not fixed.
 Seeing practitioners who can acknowledge you in this space can make a big difference, so seek out ones who are experienced and knowledgeable.
 You may find that a talking therapy suits you, and you can also speak with lay volunteers through the Miscarriage Association.

 Having your loss acknowledged in a physical way can be very healing, so you might want to consider Arvigo Therapy, an abdominal massage which focuses on the womb.
 Practitioners will also teach you how to massage yourself, which can help you to have a positive relationship with your womb, recover from your miscarriage (even years later) and prepare for a future pregnancy.
-Seeing a homeopath experienced in miscarriage, such as the lovely Claire Zarb, can help with the emotional side of things too (Claire is based in London but is also available for Skype consultations).

 I found that the best way to get the emotional stuff moving and out of me was to move; going out dancing is good medicine.